ArctiqTeam/copilot-bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 }
 ```

-- GitHub Copilot will automatically suggest the handler for the `getPlaneByName` method.
+- GitHub Copilot will automatically suggest the handler for the `searchPlanesByName` method.

     ```typescript
-    this.router.get('/search', this.getPlaneByName.bind(this));
+    this.router.get('/search', this.searchPlanesByName.bind(this));
     ```

 - Let's do it again, place your cursor before the `if (!plane)` line, at the end of the `const plane = ... rangeInKm);` line, in the `createPlane(req: Request, res: Response)` method, press `Enter` twice.